mozilla-mobile/mozilla-vpn-client/tools/languagelocalizer/README.md

 For instance, while I write this README, `es_CL` is an unknown language on wiki data, and we use the `es` as an alternative code.

-## How to find the code on wikidata
+## How to find the code on WikiData

 Search for the language code (fa - Persian), for instance.
 Open the page and see the URL: https://www.wikidata.org/wiki/Q9168.
 The code is Q9168.